settings icon

 Answer

 Is heaven eternal?
 The answer seems obvious at first glance.
 We sing about spending eternity in heaven, and we say to the bereaved in consolation, “He is with God now.”
-However, while many Christians believe that heaven and hell are the ultimate final destination for all humans, Scripture provides more insight on the matter.
+Many Christians believe that heaven and hell are the final destination for all humans, and that’s correct if we use broad, generic definitions of the terms heaven and hell.
+Scripture provides more nuance.
 The “heaven” we preach about as the spiritual destination for believers is not our eternal abode.
 Instead, it serves as a place where deceased saints await the final unveiling of God’s plan.
-So, although it is accurate to say that all who die in Christ currently reside in heaven, that is not the end of our journey.
+So, although it is accurate to say that all who die in Christ currently reside in heaven, that is not the end of the journey.

 In Scripture, the word heaven can describe the sky, outer space, and the dwelling place of God (Genesis 1:14–18; John 14:2; Ephesians 4:8).
 In the last usage, heaven has no physical description, but it is where all believers will go after death.
 Paul refers to it as the “third heaven” and describes “a man” being caught up there, likely recounting his own supernatural experience (2 Corinthians 12:1–9).
 The third heaven is also known as paradise.

-Our eternal abode, however, is the new earth, which will come with a new heaven and is referred to as the “eternal state.”
+Our eternal abode, however, is the new earth, which will come with a new heaven and is sometimes called the “eternal state.”
 The old heaven and earth will be destroyed, as Peter writes in 2 Peter 3:10–13:

 But the day of the Lord will come like a thief.
 The heavens will disappear with a roar; the elements will be destroyed by fire, and the earth and everything done in it will be laid bare.
 Since everything will be destroyed in this way, what kind of people ought you to be?
 You ought to live holy and godly lives as you look forward to the day of God and speed its coming.
 That day will bring about the destruction of the heavens by fire, and the elements will melt in the heat.
 But in keeping with his promise we are looking forward to a new heaven and a new earth, where righteousness dwells.